-I am a migration researcher and lawyer in Toronto, Canada.
-Since 2008, I have worked on migration and human rights issues as a settlement worker, interpreter, researcher, and lawyer in Canada and internationally.
-I regularly share my work at conferences and through publications, most recently focusing on the issues of technology and human rights; immigration detention; and the politics of refugee, immigration, and international human rights law.
+I am a migration researcher and lawyer in Toronto, Canada and Athens, Greece.
+I focus on the issues of technology and human rights; immigration detention; and the politics of refugee, immigration, and international human rights law.
 I am a current fellow at Harvard's Berkman Klein Center and am working on my book Artificial Borders (The New Press 2024).

-I hold a Juris Doctorate from the University of Toronto Faculty of Law and a Master of Arts in Social Anthropology with a diploma in Refugee Studies from York University.
-I am currently an LL.M Candidate at the University of Cambridge.
+I hold a Juris Doctorate from the University of Toronto Faculty of Law and an an LL.M in International Law from the University of Cambridge.

 Industry Expertise (7)

 International Law of Human Rights

 John Yaremko Award in Human Rights (professional)

 John Yaremko Award in Human Rights to be awarded to an outstanding student in any year who, in the opinion of the faculty, merits special recognition for academic achievement in the area of human rights